-We have 35 residents - 25 individual residents and three groups - in the EMERGE studio, all of whom graduated from Bath Spa University in either 2019 or 2020 and work alongside each other and our Creative Mentor team.
+We have 35 residents - 25 individual residents and three groups - in the EMERGE studio, all of whom are recent graduates from Bath Spa University and work alongside each other and our Creative Mentor team.

 EMERGE is unique in its offer as our studio residents have been selected based on their creative practice and desire to collaborate, rather than evidence of enterprise and innovation alone.

 Our graduate residents have a strong sense of collaboration, and many work across multiple disciplines.
 All are striving towards creating a sustainable practice as they emerge into their chosen professional sector.

 Afzal's work, mainly paintings and sculptures, are based on the idea of symbiotic and parasitic relationships between organic and inorganic, tangible and spiritual things.
 By observing nature, and sometimes the interaction between people, he imitates such occurrences and tries to bridge these ideas together.